Mormon Trail: Trek of 1846

 The departure from Nauvoo began on February 4, 1846, under the leadership of Brigham Young.
 This early departure exposed them to the elements in the worst of winter.
 After crossing the Mississippi River, the journey across Iowa Territory followed primitive territorial roads and Native American trails.

 Young originally planned to lead an express company of about 300 men to the Great Basin during the summer of 1846.
 He believed they could cross Iowa and reach the Missouri River in approximately four to six weeks.
 However, the actual trip across Iowa was slowed by rain, mud, swollen rivers, and poor preparation, and it required 16 weeks – nearly three times longer than planned.

 Heavy rains turned the rolling plains of southern Iowa into a quagmire of axle-deep mud.
 Furthermore, few people carried adequate provisions for the trip.
-The weather, general unpreparedness, and lack of experience in moving such a large group of people all contributed to the difficulties they endured.
+The weather, general unpreparedness, lack of experience in moving such a large group of people, and the much longer duration of the trip than anticipated earlier all contributed to the difficulties they endured.

 The initial party reached the Missouri River on June 14.
 It was apparent that the Latter-day Saints could not make it to the Great Basin that season and would have to winter on the Missouri River.

 Some of the emigrants established a settlement called Kanesville (present-day Council Bluffs) on the Iowa side of the river.
 Others moved across the river into the area of present-day Omaha, Nebraska, and built a camp called Winter Quarters.